 “Yes, Zuma will come under increasing pressure at the NGC, from the left in particular, to effect radical content in economic policy,” he says.

-It is however, "highly unlikely" that the ANC will adopt nationalisation as one of its polices at the NGC.
+It is however, “highly unlikely” that the ANC will adopt nationalisation as one of its policies at the NGC.

-"We must keep in mind that the SACP is not with Cosatu and the ANCYL on this issue," he says.
+“We must keep in mind that the SACP is not with Cosatu and the youth league on this issue,” he says.

-"The SACP see it as a ploy to bale out elements of the BEE club who are in trouble with their mining assets.
+“The SACP see it at a ploy to bail out elements of the BEE club who are in trouble with their mining assets.

 “The ANC will probably adopt a non-resolution on nationalisation and seek to postpone debate to after the NGC,” he says.